by Ricardo E. Carbajal & Johannes

 height 24 inches

-You can find information on Remmie's sire Trigger on this page page here
+You can find information on Remmie's sire Trigger on this page here

 You can find information on Cat, Remmie's dam on this page here

-Remmie is still a young dog but showing us everyday just what we would hope to get in any of our puppies.
+Remmie is showing us every day just what we would hope to get in any of our puppies.

 Broad head and muzzle with terrific expression.
 Muscular and strong body type built for performance.